-Consistently weak international data recently reinforced by all of the central banks' perspective is consistent with serial downbeat OECD indications on a weaker global outlook.
-This had encouraged GOVVIES to push up again after their previous orderly pullback.
+Consistently weak international data recently reinforced by quite a bit of the central banks' perspective is consistent with serial downbeat OECD indications on a weaker global outlook.
+This has encouraged GOVVIES to push up again after their previous orderly pullback.